 Caesars Sportsbook has all the game lines and props you’d expect from a sports betting operation of its size.
 Plus, it has been known to compete actively with its NFL and Super Bowl game lines, making its lines must-see when you’re line shopping.

 Caesars may also feature odds boosts surrounding the Super Bowl and even up the ante on its ‘Bet up to $1,250 on Caesars’ welcome bonus in the weeks ahead of the game.

-Notably, Caesars Sportsbook spent millions running a commercial during Super Bowl 56 in 2022 featuring JB Smoove, Halle Berry, and Archie, Cooper, Peyton, and Eli Manning.
+Notably, Caesars Sportsbook spent millions running a commercial during the Super Bowl featuring JB Smoove, Halle Berry, and Archie, Cooper, Peyton, and Eli Manning.

 How to sign up and claim your bonus

 It’s in the sportsbook’s best interest to provide as little friction as possible at the sign-up stage.
 That’s why it’s super easy to get registered and claim your bonus.

 The steps below might vary slightly from book to book, but they follow a similar process.